maehr/collectionbuilder-csv/docs/localization.md

 Translations are managed in the `_data/translations.yml` file, linking GUI elements to their respective translations.
 Each field has a default English value in the HTML file, replaced with the appropriate translation based on the defined language.

+If you want to localize the datatables you need to download the language file from the [datatables website](https://datatables.net/plug-ins/i18n/) and add it to the `lib/datatables` folder with the same name as the language code.

 ## File Structure

 Each GUI element or label is translated individually.
 The structure of the `_data/translations.yml` file is as follows: